Kremlin-ordered truce is uncertain amid mutual mistrust

 Associated Pess

-Moscow also didn’t say whether it would hit back if Ukraine kept fighting.
+Moscow also didn’t say whether its forces would retaliate if Ukraine kept fighting, but the Moscow-appointed head of the Donetsk region, Denis Pushilin, said they would.

+Russia’s Defense Ministry alleged that Ukrainian forces continued to shell its positions, and said its forces returned fire to suppress the attacks.
+But it wasn’t clear from the statement whether the attacks and return of fire took place before or after the cease-fire took effect.

+The ministry’s spokesman, Igor Konashenkov, reported multiple Ukrainian attacks in the eastern Donetsk, Luhansk and Zaporizhzhia regions.
+It was not possible to verify the claims.

-Putin’s announcement Thursday that the Kremlin’s troops would stop fighting along the 1,100-kilometer (684-mile) front line or elsewhere was unexpected.
-It came after the Russian Orthodox Church head, Patriarch Kirill, proposed a cease-fire for this weekend’s Orthodox Christmas holiday.
+Putin’s announcement Thursday that the Kremlin’s troops would stop fighting along the more than 1,000-kilometer (680-mile) front line and elsewhere was unexpected.
+It came after the head of the Russian Orthodox Church, Patriarch Kirill, proposed a cease-fire for the Orthodox Christmas holiday.
 The Orthodox Church, which uses the Julian calendar, celebrates Christmas on Jan.
 7.

-But Ukrainian and Western officials suspected an ulterior motive in Putin’s apparent goodwill gesture.

-Ukrainian President Volodymyr Zelenskyy questioned the Kremlin’s intentions, accusing the Kremlin of planning the fighting pause “to continue the war with renewed vigor.”
+Ukrainian President Volodymyr Zelenskyy accused the Kremlin of planning the fighting pause “to continue the war with renewed vigor.”

 “Now they want to use Christmas as a cover to stop the advance of our guys in the (eastern) Donbas (region) for a while and bring equipment, ammunition and mobilized people closer to our positions,” Zelenskyy said late Thursday.